dsccommunity/cNtfsAccessControl/README.md

 The **cNtfsAccessControl** module contains the **cNtfsPermissionEntry** DSC resource that provides a mechanism to manage NTFS permission entries.

+You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cNtfsAccessControl/).

 ## Resources

 ### cNtfsPermissionEntry